Death in a White Tie: Plot summary

-Chief Inspector Roderick Alleyn is on the hunt for Colombo Dmitri, a well-known London caterer who blackmails his wealthy clients.
+Chief Inspector Roderick Alleyn is on the hunt for a blackmailer.
 Mrs. Halcut-Hackett tells Alleyn about her "friend" who is being blackmailed and has been instructed to leave a purse full of money in a sofa at a concert hall.
-Alleyn sends his friend, Lord Robert "Bunchy" Gospell to keep an eye on the purse in order to secure the evidence against Dmitri.
-However, Bunchy falls asleep and misses the pickup and Mrs. Halcut-Hackett begins to suspect Bunchy is the blackmailer.
+Alleyn enlists his friend, the popular and charming Lord Robert "Bunchy" Gospell, to investigate the case.
+At the concert, Bunchy, pretending to be asleep, spots the distinctive hand of the blackmailer.
+He identifies the hand as belonging to Dmitri, a well-regarded caterer for London's elites.

-Evelyn, Lady Carrados, throws a debutante ball for her daughter from her first marriage, Bridget O'Brien, with many of London's elite in attendance including painter Agatha Troy, Alleyn's mother and niece, physician Sir Daniel Davidson, Bunchy and the Halcut-Hacketts.
+Evelyn, Lady Carrados, throws a debutante ball for her daughter from her first marriage, Bridget O'Brien, with many of London's elite in attendance including painter Agatha Troy, Alleyn's mother and niece, physician Sir Daniel Davidson, Bunchy, and the Halcut-Hacketts.
 The affair is catered by Dmitri.
 Lady Carrados is also being blackmailed and is instructed to leave a purse full of money in the upstairs sitting room.
 She does so and, much to her horror, Bridget returns the bag to her believing she left it behind by mistake.
 Bunchy warns Lady Carrados not to return the bag but she does.
 Dmitri returns the empty bag to her later in the evening.

 Bunchy telephones Alleyn at Scotland Yard to update him on what he witnessed.
 A furious Bunchy confirms it's the "cakes-and-ale feller" and that he "might as well mix his damn' brews with poison".
 Someone interrupts the phone call at the moment and Bunchy hangs up.
 After the party, Bunchy takes a cab to Scotland Yard but is murdered along the way.
 The cab driver said he picked up Bunchy and another person, probably a man, but the other man got out earlier.
 Alleyn suspects Bunchy was stunned by a blow to the head then suffocated with his now-missing cloak.

 Alleyn attempts to determine who walked in on Bunchy's phone call as that person must know Bunchy is on the path of the blackmailer.
 However, Dmitri has a solid alibi enforced by Sir Herbert Carrados and others.
 Alleyn investigates Donald Potter, Bunchy's nephew and heir who is heavily indebted to a Captain Withers who runs an illegal gambling den.
 But that leads to nothing but dead ends.